Interview on NJ ODP’s Road To Becoming A Great Player

 NJ Youth Soccer registration for 2024-2025 Olympic Development Program tryouts is open for players born between 2008 and 2013.
-New Jersey ODP is a USYS youth soccer ID program for ambitious, competitive and talented soccer loving players who dream big and want to develop their skills to the highest level.
+New Jersey ODP is a USYS youth soccer ID program for ambitious, competitive, and talented soccer-loving players who dream big and want to develop their skills to the highest level.

-“You can sign up for the NJ ODP tryout and end up representing your state, your region and your country — this is a real pipeline for ambition players,” says James Galanis, NJYS Director of Technical Operations.
+“You can sign up for the NJ ODP tryout and end up representing your state, your region and your country — this is a real pipeline for ambitious players,” says James Galanis, NJYS Director of Technical Operations.

 “New Jersey is a hotbed for talent.”